haandol/honey/README.md

 ## Installation

-set your SLACK_TOKEN and REDIS_URL in settings.py
+set your SLACK_TOKEN and REDIS_URL in settings.py.
+if REDIS_URL does not set, all REDIS relevant features will be ignored.

 ```bash